bjezek/MercadoBJ/README.md

 the lowest point for search traffic in the calendar year?
 Novemeber seems to be the lowest point of the year for search traffic.

+# Analysis
+You can see that financial data aka news on the company affect the search traffic and in term has an impact on the stock price as you can see how the data was affected in May through September showing an increase in volatility and stock closing price, it is important not to panic or make major adjustments to holdings as price leveld out after March which would have been a good buying opportunity to capitalize on the upside after the initial news had dropped on the company.